 Personally, I finally managed to demolish my pile of issues by simply knuckling down and doing it, though it took a very long time and I should never have let build up in the first place (I even had one issue that said “is your library dead?”).
 Others may choose to recruit extra help.
 As long as the original vision for the project is maintained, I would say either choice is valid.

 I hope that at least some of that is useful.

-It would be great to hear other people's experiences of open source.
-Please feel free to comment below, or post a question.
+It would be great to hear other people’s experiences of open source.
+Please feel free to send a question to us.